 Benefits of Multi-Channel Attribution Models

-The benefit of multi-channel attribution modelling is that each touchpoint is assigned a value that shows businesses which touchpoints resulted in the most conversions.
+The benefit of multi-channel attribution modeling is that each touchpoint is assigned a value that shows businesses which touchpoints resulted in the most conversions.

 The online customer journey is more complicated than seeing a product and adding it to their cart.
 This tool can show companies which marketing avenue took a visitor and turned them into a customer or if different marketing channels worked together.
 They can see where the customer initially saw the product, the first interaction, and where they bought it.